msteinbeck/tinyspline/README.md

 `[0, 0, 0, 0, 1, 1, 1, 1]`

 **Note:** Keep in mind that `u_i <= u_i + 1` must apply for all knot
-values `u` and `i = 0 ... m + n - 1`.
+values `u` and `i = 0...m + n - 1`.

 In conclusion all knot values of `c` are either `0` or `1`.
-That's the reason why you don't need to take care about the knot vector of `c`.
+Without getting too much into details, that's the reason why you don't need to take care about the knot vector of `c` and Bézier curves in general.

-After looking closly to Bézier curves it should be obvious how to create lines and points.
+After looking closely to Bézier curves it should be obvious how to create lines and points.
 Lines are Bézier curves of degree 1 with 2 control points: